AmaurySilverio/AmaurySilverio/README.md

 **AmaurySilverio/AmaurySilverio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on Building a Fullstack Application with user login capabilities
+- 🔭 I’m currently working on Building a React Native mobile app

 - 🌱 I’m currently learning **React**, **AI**, and **Data Structures and Algorithms**